-Generally, the only cases where an eligible residential Phius project may not earn ESTAR or DOE ZERH certifications are:
+Generally, the only cases where an eligible residential Phius project may not earn ENERGY STAR, EPA Indoor airPLUS or DOE ZERH certifications are:

 - 1. Existing Buildings: Some retrofits, gut rehabilitations, partial renovations, or unforeseen circumstances that may arise.
 In such cases, a written submission should be sent to Phius for review during design certification. - 2.
-Project Location not Eligible for Certification: Projects in California, Alaska, Canada, or other International Locations.
+Project Location not Eligible for Certification: Projects in Alaska, or other locations outside of the US.
 While earning the actual certification is not required, the project must still meet all certification criteria.